CodeShareRepeat/StarWarsRestApi/README.md

 `npm install express @types/express`

-the build output directory in the tsconfig.json should be "build"
+The build output directory in the tsconfig.json should be "./build"

-update the project.json with the following values `"scripts": { "serve": "tsc && node build/server.js", "tsc": "tsc",`
+Update the project.json with the following values `"scripts": { "serve": "tsc && node build/server.js", "tsc": "tsc", ...`